Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 - Disciples of the 36th Chamber (1985)

-- El payaso Plim Plim: Un héroe del corazón – (1 Season)
+- El payaso Plim Plim: Un héroe del corazón – (one season)

-- El payaso Plim Plim: Un héroe del corazón in English – (1 Season)
+- El payaso Plim Plim: Un héroe del corazón in English – (one season)

 - Elizabeth (1998)